All Episodes

 We can't get guest hosts to not agree to guest hosts.

-Uh some days next week there are guest hosts, guest hosting for the pre-scheduled guest hosts.
+Some days next week, there are guest hosts, guests hosting for the pre-scheduled guest host.

 That's how bad it is here.